rlakinie/FL-IDS/README.md

 ## Methodology
 The project's aim is to propose a hybrid server-edge FL framework that offloads pre-training to a central server while enabling lightweight fine-tuning on edge devices, particularly for connected and autonomous vehicle architecture and other related applications.
-THis implmnetation addressses resource constraints in Federated Learning on the edge, particularly for CAV computing environments.
+This implmnetation addressses resource constraints in Federated Learning on the edge, particularly for CAV computing environments.

 Implementation includes training a 1D ConvNet for Network Intrusuion Detection, deployed across a server and a number of Raspberry Pis acting as clients.
 The server pretrains a global intrusion detection model using proxy data - in this specific implementation, the proxy data used is the original NSL-KDD Testing data.
-The server then shares model parameters with participating clients, who perform finetuning on the classification head of the model, with their respective localized network data.
-The localized data of each client represent distinct partitions of the NSL Training set.
-All data preprocessing occur on these clients.
+Further details can be found in the paper.